Saving for College Without Going Broke

 Because of the unique features of the Bank On Yourself concept, you may even be able to start funding a college account when your children are in their early teens and still have enough to help out.
 In addition, the money you take from your plan will be replaced as you pay yourself back, and you’ll be able to use those dollars for retirement, vacations or other financial needs and wants.

-Tom Snyder is someone who didn’t start a college fund early – not until his daughter Kelsie was fourteen.
-Still, he discovered Bank On Yourself just in time…
+Tom Snyder didn’t start a college fund until his daughter Kelsie was 14.
+That’s when he discovered Bank On Yourself and noted…

 College funding doesn’t have to be a challenge just for parents and their college-bound children.
 In her book, author and Bank On Yourself founder, Pamela Yellen, describes her own strategy for paying for her two grandchildren’s college education: